 The new theatre's opening: It evidently debuted in 1921, opening as the El Segundo Theatre.
 It seems to have flopped back and forth several times between its initial name and being the State Theatre.
 Thomas Bunce figured out that the posters on display in this 1944 photo are for "The Racket Man."

 The photo appeared on the Old Town Music Hall Facebook page in 2018 with this comment: "A few months ago, a gentleman from Pennsylvania stopped by OTMH and gave owner Bill Field this amazing picture from decades ago!
 Apparently, the man's father once owned the theatre."
-Thanks to Donavan S. Moye and Claudia Mullins spotted the post.
+Thanks to Donavan S. Moye and Claudia Mullins for spotting the post.
+Claudia shared it on the Photos of Los Angeles private Facebook group where it received many comments.

 Seating: 188 currently.
 In a 1944 item in Boxoffice the capacity was noted as 350.
 The original capacity is unknown.